Prof. Pablo Artal – Laboratorio de Óptica (LOUM), Universidad de Murcia

 Carlos A. Vanegas – engineering in Bright Machines

-At present, he works as a engineering in Bright Machines.
-He was as senior software architect of the Forge Data Platform, and he led the design of the data architecture, data models and data management components of the Autodesk cloud platform.
+Carlos is Sr. Director for Software Engineering at Bright Machines, where he’s helping build and run the engineering teams that are creating the core technology behind intelligent, software-defined manufacturing.
+He was a senior software architect of the Forge Data Platform, and he led the design of the data architecture, data models and data management components of the Autodesk cloud platform.
 Also worked with a team of product architects and product managers to identify common data modeling and data management needs across Autodesk architecture, engineering, construction and manufacturing products, including Revit, AutoCAD, Fusion, Inventor, Civil3D and Infraworks.

 Carlos Vanegas was the Chief Technology Officer and a co-founder at Synthicity, where he led the engineering team in the development of software tools for 3D urban planning and design, including UrbanCanvas and GeoCanvas.
 He was a Postdoctoral Scholar at the University of California, Berkeley, and received his PhD from the Department of Computer Science at Purdue University in 2012.
 His work was focused on concurrent behavioral and geometric methods for fast design, editing and visualization of 3D urban spaces.
 Carlos published several peer reviewed papers in top computer graphics journals and conferences and held numerous invited talks at conferences and universities.